DannyFlynn/reactExpoTodo/README.md

 Todo app, which allows the user to create, tick off and delete todos.
-Also added a button when four or more todos appear anoter button will appear at the bottom and will alow user to clear all todos aswell as singular
+Also added a button when four or more todos appear the button will appear at the bottom and will allow the user to clear all todos aswell as singular.